cristeab/plantower/README.md

 # 10 minutes Air Quality Index (AQI) computation

-Add scripts for reading data from a PM sensor in passive mode, compute 10 min AQI and show graphically the data:
+Scripts for reading data from a PM sensor in passive mode, compute 10 min AQI and show graphically the data:

 - air_quality.py: main script for displaying graphically the data